From: firstname.lastname@example.org <email@example.com> on behalf of Alan Kelm <firstname.lastname@example.org>

 To: CMath E-Mail Distribution List

-Subject: [cmath] Assistant Professor, Teaching Stream – Mathematics in Teacher Education - University of Toronto - Ontario Institute for Studies in Education
+Subject: [cmath] Teaching Stream Position in Statistics - University of Toronto Scarborough

-The Department of Curriculum, Teaching and Learning (CTL) at the Ontario Institute for Studies in Education (OISE), University of Toronto invites applications for a teaching stream position at the rank of Assistant Professor, Teaching Stream with a specialization in Mathematics in Teacher Education.
-The appointment will commence on July 1, 2019.
+The Department of Computer and Mathematical Sciences at the University of Toronto Scarborough invites applications for a full-time teaching stream appointment in the area of Statistics.
+The appointment will be at the rank of Assistant Professor, Teaching Stream with an expected start date of July 1, 2020, or shortly thereafter.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.